symbol/symbol-docs/source/guides/transaction/creating-an-escrow-with-aggregate-bonded-transaction.rst

 What's next?
 ************

-The distributor didn't sign the aggregate bonded transaction yet, so exchange has not been completed.
+The distributor has not signed the aggregate bonded transaction yet, so exchange has not been completed.
 Consider reading :doc:`signing announced aggregate bonded transactions guide <signing-announced-aggregate-bonded-transactions>`.

 Afterwards, swap mosaics between multiple participants.